knupel/Rope/docs/revision.md

 > class R_Colour add function select() to choose the current colour
 > Deprecated all function who use a number to call palette replace the function with String name, all function like (int group, int colour) decome (String name, int colour).
 > the function who return the array of the first palette, now return all the component of all palette
+> class R_Colour add function to get the hsb and rgb of the current color in vec

 > GUI
 >